zendframework/zend-servicemanager/doc/book/config-abstract-factory.md

 ];
 ```

-The definition tells the service manager how this abstract factory should manage dependencies in
+The definition tells the service manager how this abstract factory should manage
-the classes defined.
-In the above example, `MySimpleClass` has a single dependency on a `Logger`
+dependencies in the classes defined.
+In the above example, `MySimpleClass` has a
-instance.
-The abstract factory will simply look to fulfil that dependency by calling a `get`
+single dependency on a `Logger` instance.
+The abstract factory will simply look
-call with that key on the service manager it is attached to.
-In this way, you can create the
+to fulfil that dependency by calling `get()` with that key on the container
+passed to it.
+In this way, you can create the correct tree of
-correct tree of dependencies to successfully return any given service.
-Note that `Handler` does not have a
+dependencies to successfully return any given service.

-configuration for the abstract factory, but this would work if `Handler` had a traditional factory and
-can be created by this service manager.
+In the above example, note that the abstract factory configuration does not
+contain configuration for the `Handler` class.
+At first glance, this appears as
+if it will fail; however, if `Handler` is configured directly with the container
+already &mdash; for example, mapped to a custom factory &mdash; the service will
+be created and used as a dependency.

-For a better example, consider the following classes:
+As another, more complete example, consider the following classes:

 ```php
 class UserMapper